EduardoZepeda/hugo-theme-latte/README.md

 Requires some text variables to be set

+* modalcountdown (The time in seconds for the banner to showup at the bottom of the screen).
+Set it to 0 to prevent it from showing up.
 * subscribebannertext (The banner at the bottom of the screen)
 * mailchimphiddenfield (Mailchimp hidden field, provided by mailchimp)
 * mailchimpurl (Mailchimp url, provided by mailchimp)